 If Turnaround field bit is 0, then the interpretation of the Scrambler Initialization field is defined in Table 29.

-If Turnaround field bit is 1 and the PPDU contains an RTS, a DMG CTS or a DMG DTS frame, then the interpritation of the Scrambler Initialization field is defined in Table 30 and indicates the channel bandwidth of the PPDU.
+If Turnaround field bit is 1 and the PPDU contains an RTS, a DMG CTS, DMG DTS or CF-End frame, then the interpritation of the Scrambler Initialization field is defined in Table 30 and indicates the channel bandwidth of the PPDU.
 Otherwise, the Scrambler Initialization field is reserved.

 SP/M: Do you accept the resolutions given in this document ?